 On the flip side, having a crammed travel itinerary also presents problems.
 If you've got a schedule worked out to the nearest minute, it only takes one issue to put it all out of whack.

 And trust me, things will never go 100% according to plan when you travel!
+Having an over ambitious itinerary can complicate travel sometimes.

 Relying totally on guidebooks